AdaCore/spark2014/docs/lrm/source/subprograms.rst

 The Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Global and the ``aspect_definition`` must follow the grammar of ``global_specification``

+For purposes of the rules concerning the Global, Depends, Refined_Global, and Refined_Depends aspects, when any of these aspects are specified for a task unit the task unit's body is considered to be the body of a nonreturning procedure and the current instance of the task unit is considered to be a formal parameter (of that notional procedure) of mode **in out**.
+[Because a task (even a discriminated task) is effectively a constant, one might think that a mode of **in** would make more sense.
+However, the current instance of a task unit is, strictly speaking, a variable; for example, it may be passed as an actual **out** or **in out** mode parameter in a call.]

+Similarly, for purposes of the rules concerning the Global, Refined_Global, Depends, and Refined_Depends aspects as they apply to protected operations, the current instance of the enclosing protected unit is considered to be a formal parameter (of mode **in** for a protected function, of mode **in out** otherwise) and a protected entry is considered to be a protected procedure.
+[For example, rules which refer to the "subprogram body" refer, in the case of a protected entry, to the entry body.]

 .. centered:: **Syntax**